UPPMAX/naiss_file_transfer_course/docs/reflections/20250516/README.md

 - [ ] [Discuss: do `scp` first if Alvis + Dardel people are in the majority](https://github.com/UPPMAX/naiss_file_transfer_course/issues/44)
 - [ ] [Discuss: encourage use of Tetralith](https://github.com/UPPMAX/naiss_file_transfer_course/issues/45)
-  to remain starting with FileZila
+  to remain starting with FileZilla

 One learner slowed us down: he had not logged in to his HPC cluster.